slurmking/vmu-tools/README.md

 # VMU Tools

-This python project is designed to be a fully loaded suite of VMU tools for the dreamcast.
+This python project is designed to be a fully loaded suite of VMU tools for the Dreamcast.

 ## Features
 * Read and extract data from .VMS and  .VMI files
 * Generate icons from ICONDATA and VMS files
 * Generate VMI files from VMS
 * Read and manipulate VMU dumps files
-* Extract and upload savegames from VMU dump files
+* Extract and upload save games from VMU dump files